 Antivirus Software Keeps All Malware Away

 You should have antivirus software on your computer to protect against unwanted software (commonly known as malware) as well as any other malicious attempts.
-However, whether you use Microsoft’s free Security Essentials program or a paid anti-malware package from another vendor, you still need to be careful.
+For a personal (non-business) computer, you can use Microsoft’s free Security Essentials program for Windows 7 or the built-in Windows Defender on Windows 10.

 Don’t click on links in emails unless you are dead sure that they’re legitimate.
 If they come from someone you know, that person’s email might have been hacked.
 Yours will be, too, if you click on their emailed link.

 This common malware tactic hijacks an email account and sends links to everyone in a person’s “sent mail” folder.
 Many people on the other end, who know that person, click on the link, causing the same thing to happen to them.